bp74/StageXL/README.md

 care about most.
 Some of the things we will tackle in the near future are:

 * Getting closer to version 1.0.
-* Runtime support for GAF Converter.
 * Runtime support for Tiled Map Editor.
-* Support for Sky (native runtime environment for Android).
+* Support for Flutter (native runtime environment for Android).
 * A new StageXL homepage with more articles / blog posts.

 ## Adobe Flash heritage